oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 ): Promise<TransactionOperation>
 ```

-Alternatively, contract methods can be added into a batch and then send &
+alternatively, contract methods can be added into a batch and then send &
 confirmed using helper `runBatch`.

 ```typescript